Alabama

 |

-Statute provides guidance for how to construe ballot markings.
+Statute provides guidance for how to construe ballot markings, using the criteria of whether there is a distinguishing mark like an oval or arrow adjacent to the candidate or question or if the preference is circled.
 Administrative rules detail uniform counting standards and include visual representations of valid votes.

 |